bmndc/nokia-leo/README.md

 *@cyan-2048 confirmed to me that Zadig 2.5 bundled within the EDL package doesn't work, so **DO NOT USE** that.
 I've also specifically chosen version 2.7 as it works best throughout my testing, and the latest 2.8 version of Zadig tool also has troubles detecting the phone's EDL driver.*

 - **macOS & Linux users also need:**
-  - An package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (install guide for Homebrew can be found below)
+  - An package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (setup guide with Homebrew can be found below)
   - *Python 2.7 bundled with macOS 10.8 to 12.3 is NOT recommended for following this guide.*

 *If you're on Linux, Python and ADB can be quickly set up by installing with your built-in package manager.
 We won't be covering this here, as each Linux distro has its own way of installing from package manager.*